msobanShaukat/NUST_MSAI_Math_810_Mathematical_Methods_for_AI/06. lecture_06/readme.md

 - [ ] Watch a video on Bayesian Neural Networks.
 - [ ] Attempt the quiz problems from the slides (Pages 113–115).

----

-Let me know if you'd like a printable PDF version, flashcards, or a quiz based on these notes!